is having to choose between

 “What was that?” the Viidun demanded.

-“Strength, truth, and honor, friend,” he said, ending their
+two adjoining fingers.
+“Strength, truth, and honor, friend,” he said, ending

 “Strength, truth, and honor,” Shanks repeated.